 The mechanism is straightforward.
 Platforms like Meta's ad auction system use estimated action rates to determine competitiveness.
 An ad with a higher CTR and install rate effectively gets a discount in the auction.
 LiveOps events provide this advantage naturally.

 The creative featured the crossover character with a countdown timer overlay.
-After the event ended, CPI crept back to $4.50 within a week.
+Once the event ended, CPI climbed back toward pre-event levels within days.

 This demonstrates the LiveOps UA flywheel: events create moments where your ads are simply more compelling, and platforms reward that with cheaper distribution.
 The implication for UA teams is that flat, continuous spending is suboptimal.
 Scaling mobile ad spend without losing ROAS requires pulsing budget around these windows of peak creative efficiency rather than hitting spend caps with exhausted creative.